-Taking place each summer on the island of Sicily, Ypsigrock hosts a selection of generation-spanning indie and alternative music favourites on the site of the historic castle from which the town of Castelbuono gets its name.
+Taking place each summer in Sicily, the largest island in the Mediterranean, Ypsigrock hosts a selection of generation-spanning indie and alternative music favourites as well as a healthy amount of newcomers on the site of the historic castle from which the town of Castelbuono gets its name.

 MORE is an international festival series that takes place in Arles (France), Marrakech (Morocco) and Venice, that allows its crowds to enjoy top-tier electronic music in some of the cities' coolest venues.
 MORE Venice has historically spilled out into the city's beautiful piazzas and canals, with a focus on uplifting house and disco.

 Festival lineup (2019): Aphex Twin, Paul Kalkbrenner, Young Thug, Pusha T, Editors, Mura Masa, Modeselektor, Jon Hopkins

 An Italian festival giant, HOME consistently boasts lineups packed with globally renowned artists, from rock icons to superstar DJs to reggae legends.
 Though previously set in the quaint city of Treviso, the festival will now call its bigger and famous neighbour Venice its home.

 When & where: 10-12 July 2019, Venice

 Festival lineup (2019): James Blake, Chromatics, Flume, The Comet Is Coming, slowthai